pubkey/rxdb/orga/before-next-major.md

 ## Skip responding full document data on bulkWrites (only in all happy case)

 RxStorage.bulkwrite(): If all writes suceeed, return "SUCESS" or sth to not have to transfer all json document data again.
-This is mostly important in the remot storage and webworker storage where we do not want to JSON-stringify and parse all data again.
+This is mostly important in the remote storage and webworker storage where we do not want to JSON-stringify and parse all data again.

 ## Change response type of RxStorageInstance.bulkWrite() from indexeddb objects to arrays [DONE]